-low power wide area network technology designed for internet of things (IoT) applications in urban and other environments.
-The network in Urban ICT Arena is supplied by RISE ICT and operates in the open frequency band around 868 MHz with bit rates from 0.25 to 11 kbit/s depending on reach and load.
+LoRaWAN IS A Low Power Wide Area Network technology designed for Internet of Things (IoT) applications in urban and other environments.
+The network in Urban ICT Arena is provided by RISE ICT, managed and operated by Digital Nordix (DNX).
+The LoRa network operates in the open frequency band 868 MHz with bit rates from 0.25 to 11 kbit/s depending on reach and payload.
 The battery lifetime for a sensor lasts several years, but it depends heavily on the sampling frequency.
 Data is encrypted from the sensor to the end user.

-a sensor and an antenna is up to 10 km, but somewhat less in a city.
+THE DISTANCE BETWEEN a sensor and an antenna is up to 8 km, but somewhat less in a city.
 However, the signal penetrates buildings and can be used for both smart building and smart city applications.
 Read more about the LoRaWAN system deployed in Kista.

 In Urban ICT Arena the LoRa systems are connected via optical fiber to an IoT platform at RISE ICT in Hudiksvall.
 This ensures that users can access the collected data without needing their own servers or communication channels.